 \paragraph{Scripted Simulated \franka{}} A scripted simulation episode is generated by using a simple linear interpolator to guide the robot's end effector to the cuboid, whose pose is contained in the MuJoCo data.
 A simple wrapper that observes the height of the cuboid was used to determine the success of the task, since success is not guaranteed due to contact simulation uncertainties.
 This process can be multi-threaded to yield around 1000 episodes per 20 minutes on a consumer-grade GPU-equipped laptop, and then filtered based on the success criterion.
 Using the simulation environment described above and the same task configuration as the real \franka{}, we generated 3000 such episodes with a success rate of 73\%, resulting in a dataset containing 2193 successful simulation demonstrations.

-To qualitatively explore the gap between the real-world and the simulated \franka{} setup, we used the observed robot states from the \franka{} demonstrations described above and replayed every episode in the simulation.
-Thanks to the automated cuboid placement algorithm and camera calibration, we were able to replicate the scene very closely, as can be seen in \autoref{fig:real_simified}.
+To qualitatively explore the gap between the real-world and the simulated \franka{} setup, we used the observed robot states from the \franka{} demonstrations described above and replayed every episode in simulation.
+Thanks to the automated cuboid placement algorithm and camera calibration, we were able to replicate the scene closely, as shown in \autoref{fig:real_simified}.
 The replayed dataset was filtered using the success criterion described above, resulting in 73 successful episodes.